 Are there any Season 5 spoilers?

-With the showrunner still gathering actors and figuring out what’s next for June and the rest of the characters, it’s hard to tell where Season 5 will take us.
-That said, fans didn’t get to see Serena’s reaction to her husband’s murder, so we’ll likely watch her process that and know that June was behind it.
+It’s hard to tell where Season 5 will take us.
+That said, fans didn’t get to see Serena’s reaction to her husband’s murder.
+Based on the trailers, we’ll watch her process that, know that June was behind it, and do everything in her power to try to punish June for it.

 There’s also Gilead to contend with, though things will likely change given that Fred was already on the outs and spilling the beans.
 In any case, June’s journey will be front and center, as Miller told EW in the same interview: “The story moving forward is about the long fight, and how do you keep up energy, enthusiasm, sanity, all of those things, while you’re trying to fight for something that you may never see the end of, or you may never see the good from it?
 It may all be just for your children or your children’s children.
 How do you keep those fights worthy?
 So I think that for June, it’s the integration of June the warrior and Offred the warrior, into June the mother and Offred the mother.”